grafana/grafana-opentelemetry-starter/README.md

 #### grafana.otlp.enabled

-Enable or disable the OpenTelemetry integration.
+Enable or disable the OpenTelemetry integration (default is enabled).

 This can be used to disable the integration without removing the dependency.